Paneth cell: Sensing microbiota

-Paneth cells are stimulated to secrete defensins when exposed to bacteria (both Gram positive and Gram-negative types) or such bacterial products as lipopolysaccharide, lipoteichoic acid, muramyl dipeptide and lipid A. They are also stimulated by cholinergic signaling normally preceding the arrival of food and potentially a new bacterial load.
+Paneth cells are stimulated to secrete defensins when exposed to bacteria (both Gram positive and Gram-negative types), or such bacterial products as lipopolysaccharide, lipoteichoic acid, muramyl dipeptide and lipid A. They are also stimulated by cholinergic signaling normally preceding the arrival of food which potentially may contain a new bacterial load.

 Paneth cells sense bacteria via MyD88-dependent toll-like receptor (TLR) activation which then triggers antimicrobial action.
 For example, research showed that in the secretory granules, murine and human Paneth cells express high levels of TLR9.
 TLR9 react to CpG-ODN and unmethylated oligonucleotides, pathogen-associated molecular patterns (PAMPs) typical for bacterial DNA.
 Internalizing these PAMPs and activating TLR9 leads to degranulation and release of antimicrobial peptides and other secretions.
 Surprisingly, murine Paneth cells do not express mRNA transcripts for TLR4.

 Antimicrobial secretions

 The principal defense molecules secreted by Paneth cells are alpha-defensins, which are known as cryptdins in mice.
 These peptides have hydrophobic and positively charged domains that can interact with phospholipids in cell membranes.
 This structure allows defensins to insert into membranes, where they interact with one another to form pores that disrupt membrane function, leading to cell lysis.
 Due to the higher concentration of negatively charged phospholipids in bacterial than vertebrate cell membranes, defensins preferentially bind to and disrupt bacterial cells, sparing the cells they are functioning to protect.

 Human Paneth cells produce two α-defensins known as human α-defensin HD-5 (DEFA5) and HD-6 (DEFA6).
 HD-5 has a wide spectrum of killing activity against both Gram positive and Gram negative bacteria as well as fungi (Listeria monocytogenes, Escherichia coli, Salmonella typhimurium, and Candida albicans).
-Antimicrobial activity of HD-6 consists in self-assembling into extracellular nets that entrap bacteria in the intestine and thereby prevent translocation across the epithelial barrier.
+The antimicrobial activity of HD-6 consists of self-assembling into extracellular nets that entrap bacteria in the intestine and thereby preventing their translocation across the epithelial barrier.